-MDMA is currently on a fast track to becoming legal in the United States, Canada, and parts of Europe.
+MDMA (ecstasy) is currently on a fast track to becoming legal in the United States, Canada, and parts of Europe.
 Everything is riding on the outcome of a phase III clinical trial scheduled to complete sometime in the summer of 2021.

 Legalization is used lightly in the context of MDMA.
 The move would most likely involve reclassifying the substance from its Schedule I standing to a lower tier.
-The change would permit health practitioners that have undergone special training to use the drug in clinic with their patients.
+The change would permit health practitioners that have undergone special training to use the drug in the clinic with their patients.

 A Schedule I drug implies the substance has a high potential for abuse and no medical value.
 This classification is getting hard to maintain with the recent advancements in medical research on this substance, suggesting it to have profound therapeutic value for treatment-resistant PTSD, depression, and anxiety — just to name a few.

 In order to reclassify the substance, regulators need evidence in the form of phase III clinical trials.
 The FDA signed a Special Protocol Assessment (SPA) submitted by MAPS (currently the leading push behind MDMA research in the United States).
 This SPA means that as long as the phase III trials are expected to complete by mid-2021, MDMA will automatically be approved for use in clinical medicine.

 MDMA will still be illegal to possess, synthesize, and consume MDMA outside of this strict criteria.

 Psilocybin (Magic Mushrooms)